Privacy Facts Statement

 We will use and disclose your personal information only for the purposes for which it was given to us, for related secondary purposes that you’d reasonably expect, with your consent, or as otherwise may be required or authorised by law, such as applicable exemptions under the Privacy Act 1988.

-Disclosures include those that we feel are required to provide insurance claims or customer service, prevent fraud, perform research or comply with the law.
+Disclosures include those that we feel are required to provide insurance claims or member service, prevent fraud, perform research or comply with the law.
 Recipients may include, for example, claims representatives, other insurance companies, our related entities, service providers, law enforcement, courts, and government agencies.
-We are members of Insurance Reference Services (IRS), an industry claims database, and claim and/or policy information may be reported to IRS as part of the industry's objective of controlling fraud.
+We are members of Insurance Reference Services (IRS), an industry claims database, and claim and/or policy information may be reported to IRS as part of the industry’s objective of controlling fraud.

 We will not use or share your personal information with other organisations for their marketing purposes without your consent.